w3gh/ghostplusplus/branches/ghost-curses/readme_mod.txt

 Check readme.txt.

+ghost/         <-- new cursesmod v2.0
+ghost-legacy/  <-- old cursesmod v1.12

-Note for Linux-users:
+Notes for Linux-users:

  You may compile this with ncurses.
-Mouse-support requires pdcurses.
+Ncurses version supports mouse (but not wheel).

- If you are using this over ssh, you might want to compile with ncurses instead of pdcurses.
+ If you plan to use this with ssh client, you might want to compile with ncurses instead of pdcurses.

+ If you want to compile with pdcurses, change

+ #include <panel.h> to #include <xpanel.h> in ui/common.h

+ and

+ -lpanel to -lXpanel and -lcurses to -lXCurses in Makefile